wscoble/phpug-pdo101/README.md

-# Databases for Beginners with PHP and SQLite with PDO
+# SQLite Baby Steps
+## Small Steps for Huge Success

 This repository partners with a presentation given to the [Las Vegas PHP Users Group](http://www.meetup.com/Las-Vegas-PHP-Users-Group/) on Tuesday, May 6, 2014.